 We really love State Parks.
-Most are just completely overlooked, empty and amazing.
+Most are just completely overlooked, empty, and amazing.
 Deception Pass State Park is beautiful!
 Highly recommend checking it out.
-If beaches are you thing, you’ve hit the jackpot!
+If beaches are your thing, you’ve hit the jackpot!
 You can also take a whale watching tour.
 Absolutely incredible.

-Palouse Falls – Lacrosse Unless you know what they’re looking for, hikers are unlikely to simply stumble upon the nearly hidden Palouse Falls.
-This is a 1.2 mile loop trail hike, pretty easy.
+Located in Lacrosse.
+Unless you know what they’re looking for, hikers are unlikely to simply stumble upon the nearly hidden Palouse Falls.
+This is a 1.2-mile loop trail hike, pretty easy.
 You can actually see the falls from the parking area if you don’t want to do the hike.
 The state park offers three distinct views of the falls.
 The lower viewpoint provides a direct view; it is reached by a set of steps from the main day-use area adjacent to the parking lot.
 The second, at the end of a paved interpretive path, tells the story of the secluded canyon.
 Both the interpretive path and gravel secondary parking area lead to the third and highest viewpoint, the Fryxell Overlook, offering panoramic views of the falls and Palouse River Canyon.
 Don’t miss this!
 It’s awesome!

 Located in Stevenson – A truly unique experience to do.
 Location is on State Route 14 about 35 miles East of Vancouver.
 Today, visitors of Beacon Rock State Park use the unique trail system to easily traverse the rock’s steep ledges to its peak overlooking the Columbia River Gorge.
 The rock is also open for climbing year-round.

-Another Gravity Hill.
+Have you seen or experienced these across America?
 While traveling we’ve realized there are several places in the US that have a gravity hill phenomenon.
-This gravity defying road is not easy to find.
+This gravity-defying road is not easy to find.
 Located on a stretch of North Crosby Road about 10-15 miles north of Prosser, the road’s just down the street from an old (said to be haunted) grain elevator.
 Luckily, there’s a start line painted on the pavement so you’ll know where it is.